Disadvantages of Direct Primary Care Explained

 Traditional insurance networks negotiate discounted rates with specialists, but DPC patients lose this advantage.
 An orthopedic consultation that costs $200 with insurance might run $400-600 without network rates.
 Emergency room visits present the biggest financial shock – visit costs range from $80 to $800 or more, and DPC provides zero coverage.

-The Health Affairs Journal reports that patients who face high out-of-pocket expenses delay necessary healthcare, which creates dangerous health risks.
+The Health Affairs Journal reports that patients who face high out-of-pocket expenses delay necessary healthcare, and limited specialist coordination can disrupt follow-up and make it harder to ensure continuity, creating dangerous health risks.
 DPC patients need separate insurance for emergencies, specialist visits, and hospitalizations (effectively doubling their healthcare expenses) while they maintain the monthly DPC membership fee.
+Some practices may help with specialty referrals, but the specialist care itself still comes with separate costs.

 Geographic Access Challenges